kellyelton/docs.exceptionless.com/contents/configuration.md

 [assembly: Exceptionless("YOUR_API_KEY", QueuePath="C:\\ExceptionlessErrors")]
 {% endhighlight %}

+## WCF Configuration

+You can also configure exceptionless to capture all WCF exceptions following the steps below.
+1. Install the [Exceptionless.Web](http://www.nuget.org/packages/Exceptionless.Web/) NuGet package.
+2. Configure your Api Key (see the previous section).
+3. Add the ExceptionlessWcfHandleErrorAttribute to your WCF Classes.

+{% highlight c# %}
+[ExceptionlessWcfHandleErrorAttribute]
+{% endhighlight %}

 ## Disabling Exceptionless during testing

 You can disable Exceptionless from reporting errors during testing using the `Enabled` setting.